Identifiable paths and cycles in linear compartmental models: Identifiable path/cycle models

 In order for the indegree to equal the outdegree, we would need to include a $b_j$ with an edge pointing toward vertex $i$.
 Continuing in this way, we can only stop when we have included an input or output vertex since the indegree need not equal the outdegree for those vertices.
 However, this contradicts the fact that a vector in the row span of $B$ will have zero weight on any of the outgoing edges of vertices in $In \cup Out$. \end{proof}

 \begin{thm} [Removing Leaks] Let $\cm=(G,In,Out,V)$ represent a linear compartmental model.
 Assume that either $G$ is strongly input-output connected and $|Out|=1$ or $G$ is strongly connected and $|In|=1$.
 Assume it is an identifiable path/cycle model.
-Then, the corresponding model $\wcm=(G,In,Out,L)$ where $In \cup Out \subseteq L$ has expected dimension.
+Then, the corresponding model $\wcm=(G,In,Out,L)$ where $In \cup Out \subseteq L$ for any such $L$ has expected dimension.
 In particular, if $L = In \cup Out$, then $\wcm$ is locally identifiable. \end{thm}

-\begin{proof} By Lemma \ref{lemma:algindset} and the comments preceding it we know that the image of the restricted parameter space under the path/cycle map $f$ has dimension $|E| + |In \cup Out|$, which is equal to the dimension of the image of the full parameter space under the path/cycle map.
+\begin{proof} By Lemma \ref{lemma:algindset} and the comments preceding it we know that the image of the restricted parameter space under the path/cycle map $\pi$ has dimension $|E| + |In \cup Out|$, which is equal to the dimension of the image of the full parameter space under the path/cycle map.
 Since, for an identifiable path/cycle model, the dimension of the image of the coefficient map $c$ is $|E| + |In \cup Out|$, this must be the same for the restricted model.
 In particular, if $|L|=|In \cup Out|$, then the model has $|E| + |In \cup Out|$ parameters, hence it is locally identifiable. \end{proof}

 \begin{ex} [Continuation of Example \ref{ex:continuing}] The model $\wcm=(G,\{1\},\{2\},\{1,2\})$ obtained from the model in Example \ref{ex:continuing} by removing two leaks and leaving the leaks in the input and output compartments is locally identifiable. \end{ex}